MessiInter/qr-code-gen/README.md

 ## Ready to deploy?

-Just run `nx build demoapp` to build the application.
-The build artifacts will be stored in the `dist/` directory, ready to be deployed.
+Just run `nx build` to build the application.
+The build artifacts will be stored in the `dist/qr-code-gen` directory, ready to be deployed.

 ## Set up CI!